a2geek/libvirt-bosh-cpi/docs/CONFIG.md

 In order for network packets to make it into the VMs, you'll need to update the forward rules.
 In my case, I'm just forwarding to all IP addresses and allowing all VMs to talk amongst themselves.
 If you need or want to lock these down more, you should be able to lock down ingress by IP or a smaller CIDR block (all VMs should be able to talk amongst themselves).

+> NOTE NOTE NOTE

+> These are not persistent at this point.
+> They will disapper upon reboot.

+> FIXME FIXME FIXME

 ```
 # iptables -A FORWARD -d 192.168.124.0/24 -o virbosh0 -j ACCEPT
 # iptables -A FORWARD -s 192.168.124.0/24 -i virbosh0 -j ACCEPT